himmAllRight/himmAllRight-source/content/post/upgrading-ipad-pro-2021.md

 Comments = "True"
 +++

-A few years ago, [I purchased my first iPad](/post/getting-an-ipad/), a 10. iPad Pro.
-The portability and versatility of the iPad ensure that it is a devices that I use just about every single day.
-With the release of the newest 2021 iPad Pro last week, I decided it was finally time to trade mine in for an upgrade.
+A few years ago, [I purchased my first iPad](/post/getting-an-ipad/), a 10.5" iPad Pro.
+I use it just about every day.
+With the release of the newest 2021 iPad Pro, I decided it was finally time to trade mine in for an upgrade.
 Here's why.

 <!--more-->